A cashier's check is one of the most secure forms of payment you can receive, but figuring out where to actually cash it isn't always obvious.

 Check cashing stores

-Check cashing stores like ACE Cash Express and Check Into Cash are widely available and will cash a cashier's check without requiring a bank account.
+Check cashing stores like ACE Cash Express and Check Into Cash are widely available and will cash a cashier's check without requiring a bank account, though fees are generally higher than banks or retailers.

 Mobile check deposit